ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

              DurationOff: 50.0
      ```

     When running the thermal simulation step, all the combinations specified in the thermal profile will be calculated.

-6. Select the type of transducer to be used in simulations.
+7. Select the type of transducer to be used in simulations.

+6. Optional.
+Select a multi-point profile file for simulations.
+BabelBrain offers the possibility to execute electronic steering over a list of points if a concave array is selected.
+If any of the three concave arrays is selected (H317, I12378 and ATAC), the user can select a profile definition specific to multi-point steering.
+This is a simple YAML file where the timings of transcranial ultrasound are specified.
+For example:

+     ```
+     MultiPoint:
+     -   X: 2.0
+         Y: 0.0
+         Z: 0.0
+     -   X: -1.0
+         Y: 1.73205081
+         Z: 0.0
+     -   X: -1.0
+         Y: -1.73205081
+         Z: 0.0
+     ```

+    In this example, we create a 3-point steering list that makes a 3-point star with a radius from the origin of 2 mm.

 7. Once all inputs are set, then click on "CONTINUE"

 ## 3.b - Domain generation
 The diagram below shows flowchart describing the process for the domain generation.